 - FOKI is a pair of cordless, battery operated floor cleaning shoes.

 - Baby Mop allows your crawling infant to sweep the floors instead of you!

 - Double-Sided Window Cleaner uses a strong magnet to save you time by allowing you to clean the inside and the outside of the window at the same time.

 - Bottle Cleaning Beads help ensure the inside of your reusable bottles gets as clean as possible.

 What unexpected supplies do you use to help clean your home?
 Let us know in the comments below!

 Valentine’s Day is approaching.
-You probably have one of two opinions on the holiday: You either think it is a great opportunity to show some love to your significant other, or you believe it is a commercial ploy to capitalize off of romance.
+You probably have one of two opinions on the holiday: You either think it is a great opportunity to show some love to your significant other, or you believe it is a commercial ploy to capitalize on romance.

 Either way, it’s probable that you will want to express your love in some way or another to those that are closest and most important to you.
-We’ve gathered some quick and easy ideas that don’t cost much, but are worth more than you will ever realize.
+Finding something to show your gratitude and love for your partner doesn’t have to be difficult; for example, this Benutzerdefinierte Foto Mood Lampe (custom photo mood lamp) is a sweet way to express your appreciation for your significant other.
+We’ve gathered some quick and easy ideas that don’t cost much but are worth more than you will ever realize.